trueos/pcbsd/src-qt5/docs/preinstall.rst

  diskutil unmountDisk /dev/disk1
  Unmount of all volumes on disk1 was successful

- sudo dd if=/Users/dru/Downloads/ PCBSD10.2-RELEASE-x64-DVD-USB.iso of=/dev/rdisk1 bs=4M
+ sudo dd if=/Users/dru/Downloads/ PCBSD10.2-RELEASE-x64-DVD-USB.iso of=/dev/rdisk1 bs=4m # 4M for older OS X
  Password:
  3658+1 records in
  3658+1 records out